 How To Make Easy Romesco Sauce with Pasta and Peas

-First start with cooking your pasta.
-Towards the end of cooking add in the peas and continue.
+Start with cooking your pasta and peas.
+Towards the end of cooking, add in the peas and continue.
 If using chopped sun-dried tomatoes, add those with the peas to rehydrate a bit.
-They will add sweetness, color and texture.
+They will add sweetness, color, and texture.
 Drain pasta and peas, set aside.

 Add the pasta & peas back to the pot they were cooked in, add romesco sauce and mix well.
 If adding chickpeas, add them here.
 Gently heat over low until warmed.

-Serve with a good sprinkle of almond parmesan and freshly chopped basil.
+We love serving our individual bowls with a good sprinkle of Almond Parmesan and freshly chopped basil.
 A little fresh cracked pepper would be great too.
-Enjoy!

 If you try this easy pasta & romesco recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.